Near Chico in Butte County, California — The American West (Pacific Coastal)

 Erected 1949 by Annie K. Bidwell Parlor 168, Native Daughters of the Golden West.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-Old Paradise Depot (approx. 4.6 miles away); Town of Paradise Memorial Trailway (approx. 4.6 Paradise Veterans Memorial (approx. 4.6 miles away); PFC.
+Old Paradise Depot (approx. 4.6 miles away); Town of Paradise Memorial Trailway (approx. 4.6 miles away); Paradise Veterans Memorial (approx. 4.6 miles away); PFC.
 Steven J. Walberg-Riotto (approx. 4.6 miles away); Centerville School (approx. 4.8 miles away); Paradise Pioneers (approx. 5 miles away); Samuel Neal (approx. 5.1 miles away); Hooker Oak (approx. 5.4 miles away).

 1. History of the Honey Well Covered Bridge